Fairfield Beach Residents Association

 In 2012, Hurricane Sandy did a substantial amount of damage to Penfield Lighthouse with 30 foot waves and a 13 foot storm surge which pushed in the door panels and windows, ripped the built-in roof gutter, bent the metal railings, tore off shingles and damaged the solar panels.
 At the Fairfield Selectman’s Meeting in April 2014, a United States Coast Guard Officer presented an outline of proposed repairs.

-A few weeks ago I contacted the USCG office in Providence R.I. and was informed that as soon as weather permits in 2015 repairs will begin and include repointing the exterior granite, erecting a new railing and access ladder, repairing the roof and Lantern Room and cleaning the interior.
+The USCG office in Providence R.I. began repairs, including repointing the exterior granite, erecting a new railing and access ladder, repairing the roof and Lantern Room and cleaning the interior.

 This picture was published in 1874: